joinhandshake/handshake-style/README.md

 $ bundle exec rubocop
 ```

 You do not need to include rubocop directly in your application's dependences.
-Percy-style will include a specific version of rubocop and rubocop-rspec that is shared across all projects.
+Handshake-style will include a specific version of rubocop and rubocop-rspec that is shared across all projects.

 ## Development